-To capture, in schematic form, the information flow incorporating the Copernicus Services, a pyramid diagram which consists of several layers has been developed (Fig. 1).
+To capture, in schematic form, the information flow incorporating the Copernicus Services, a pyramid diagram which consists of several layers has been developed (Fig.1).
 At the left of the pyramid the user needs are located, reflecting the requirement that the Services should be strongly user-driven.
-Note that the users are interacting in various ways (e.g. user-surveys, round-table discussions) with each layer of the pyramid indicated by arrows from the users to each layer and vice versa.
-The first layer of the pyramid is a layer represe the acquisition of observations; including satellite, air, ocean, end-to-end operational system by addressing design aspects, such as the set of required observations, and the potential inclusion of prior information to better constrain sparsely observed areas/variables.
-It suggests strategies to close gaps in our current forecasting capabilities, and ways to develop and sustain the observing system.
+Note that the users are interacting in various ways (e.g., user-surveys, round-table discussions) with each layer of the pyramid indicated by arrows from the users to each layer and vice versa.
+The first layer of the pyramid is a layer representing the acquisition of observations; including satellite, air, ocean, ice, and land-based measurements.

-KEPLER is divided into seven Work Packages (WP), which work seamlessly together to deliver an improved European capacity for monitoring and forecasting the Polar Regions ice and land-based measurements.
 Boxes in the pyramid figure underlaid in dark blue are performed by the Copernicus services (Note: in-situ observations are currently not directly compiled by the Copernicus).
 The second layer is the data assembling layer where the raw data is processed.
 It includes the quality controlling and generation of (gridded) data sets used by the Copernicus Services for monitoring and forecasting but also the generation of Climate Data records (CDRs) and Essential Climate Variables (ECVs).
 Above that layer the Copernicus Services that KEPLER is addressing are located, including the Copernicus Land Monitoring Service (CLMS), Copernicus Marine Environment Monitoring Service (CMEMS), and Copernicus Climate Change Service (C3S).
 On the right of the pyramid diagram a box denoted NWP (Numerical Weather Prediction) is added to symbolize the need for atmospheric forecasts by the Copernicus Services.
 While the atmospheric reanalyses are distributed by C3S that include globally the European Centre for Medium-Range Weather Forecasts (ECMWF) Reanalysis v5 (ERA5), and regionally the Copernicus Arctic Regional Reanalysis (CARRA), atmospheric short-term forecasts are not part of Copernicus but delivered (mainly) by ECMWF.
 In the service layer the data from the processing layer are used by models and data assimilation systems to generate reanalyses and forecasts, and these provide output products either directly to the end-users or indirectly via Downstream services.
 Recommendations on the further development of Copernicus Services include recommendations on future assimilation systems which a separate chapter is dedicated to.
 Impact assessment studies are linking all layers from 'Observation System' to 'Production' as they assist in the design of the observing system to improve forecast capabilities (marked in Figure 1 by a brace).
-The power of impact assessment studies is demonstrated in KEPLER by a specific method with a focus on Copernicus High Priority Candidate Mission (HPCM) for marine and land assessments.
+The power of impact assessment studies is demonstrated in KEPLER by a specific method with a focus on Copernicus High Priority Candidate Mission2 (HPCM) for marine and land assessments.